<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Understanding Expected Family Contribution: Federal Method

-After the FAFSA is completed, the government will determine your Student Aid Index, (previously the Expected Family Contribution, which will be replaced in December 2023) using the Federal Method, which is determined by your financial information.
+After the FAFSA is completed, the government will determine your Student Aid Index (SAI).
+The SAI was previously the Expected Family Contribution, which was replaced with the SAI in December 2023.
+The SAI uses the Federal Method, which is determined by your financial information.
 Your SAI is not what you will have to pay for tuition!
-Rather, your SAI is a government formula that provides colleges with an indication of what you might be able to afford.
+Rather, your SAI is a government formula that provides colleges with an indication of what you can afford.

-Please note that the FAFSA is rolling out new changes for the 2024-2025 academic year
+Please note that the FAFSA is rolled out new changes for the 2024-2025 academic year

 Understanding the Student Aid Index: Institutional Method